-Charlotte Vrendenbarg has been connected to the Company Law Department and Civil Law Department, Institute for Private Law as a PhD-candidate since 1 April 2011.
+Charlotte Vrendenbarg has been a PhD candidate at the Department of Company Law and Department of Civil Law, Institute of Private Law, since 1 April 2011.

-Charlotte’s PhD research is focusing on the ‘Directive 2004/48/EC on the enforcement of intellectual property rights’ (the "Directive") which has been implemented in our Dutch Code of Civil Procedure (DCCP) in 2007.
+Charlotte’s PhD research focuses on ‘Directive 2004/48/EC on the enforcement of intellectual property rights’ which was implemented in the Dutch Code of Civil Procedure (DCCP) in 2007.
 Articles 1019-1019i DCCP provide holders of intellectual property rights various provisional and precautionary measures against infringing parties.
-In particular, article 1019h DCCP (corresponding to article 14 of the Directive 2004/48/EC) provides that in court cases concerning intellectual property rights the actual legal costs (and other expenses) incurred by the winning party should be borne by the losing party.
-This contrary to the general rule of article 237 et seq.
-DCCP, based on which the winning party generally is only awarded a fraction of the actual costs incurred.
-The distinction in legal costs rules raises various fundamental questions: why is there a distinction and what justifies the status aparte of holders of intellectual property rights in the Dutch legal system?
-This research will also deal with the general issues relating to the implementation, interpretation and application of (article 14 of) the Directive in the Dutch civil procedural law.
+In particular, Article 1019h DCCP (corresponding to Article 14 of the Directive 2004/48/EC) provides that in court cases concerning intellectual property rights the actual legal costs (and other expenses) incurred by the winning party should be borne by the losing party.
+This is contrary to the general rule of Article 237 et seq.
+DCCP, based on which the winning party is generally only awarded a fraction of the actual costs incurred.
+The distinction in the legal costs rules raises various fundamental questions: why is there a distinction, and what justifies the status aparte of holders of intellectual property rights in the Dutch legal system?
+Charlotte's research will also deal with the general issues relating to the implementation, interpretation and application of (Article 14 of) the Directive in the Dutch civil procedural law.